-An attempt was made by the Provincial Board of La Union to create a municipality out of the town of Bacnotan to include Barangay II, Quirino, Ballogo, and Narra.
-Then President Diosdado Macapagal acted favorably to the proposal by issuing an executive order on November 29, 1965 which provided that the new municipality be created upon the appointment of a mayor, vice-mayor and councilors.
-However, no appointment of a municipal council was done, hence no new municipality was created.
+In 1965, an attempt was made by the Provincial Board of La Union to create a municipality out of the town of Bacnotan.
+The President of the Philippines, Diosdado Macapagal in turn acted favorably to the proposal by issuing an executive order on November 29, 1965 which provided that the new municipality was to exist upon the appointment of a mayor, a vice-mayor and councilors.
+The new municipality was to include the following barrios: Quirino, Ballogo, Ubbog, Paagan, Carcarmay, Nagatiran, Mabanengbeng II and Narra.
+The sea of the Government was to be in Quirino.
+However, no appointment of a municipality was created.

 Having survived a possible reduction of territory, Bacnotan has emerged as a peaceful and progressive town.
 It has since then been the site of multi-million peso projects, namely, the Water Impounding Project in Barangay Bussaoit, the Sow Bredding Project in Baroro, the Agro - Forestry Complex donated by the Japanese Government at DMMMSU, Sapilang and the multi - billion cement plant expansion and the 21MW Bunker Fuelled Power Plant CIP II in Barangay Quirino beside the Holcim Philippines cement plant and the on - going construction of 50 Million Irrigation facilities that will cater to 17 farmland barangays of Bacnotan covering 417 hectares.